Tuesday, December 6, 2016

 In addition, turn in the following items to Glenn by May 5:

-2) A separate and additional hardcopy of the completed PGP (Appendix Q) A separate and additional hard copy of your Signed completion letter from your supervising principal on school letterhead (see examples in Dropbox)
+1) Identical electronic copy of ALL documents in your portfolio described above on a jump drive with your name on it.2) A separate and additional hardcopy of the completed PGP (Appendix Q) A separate and additional hard copy of your Signed completion letter from your supervising principal on school letterhead (see examples in Dropbox)3) A separate and additional hard copy of your Completed final evaluation completed and signed by your principal (Appendix K).
+Remind your principal that the highest score is a 2.

 In addition, you'll need to follow directions and complete paperwork from Jennifer Gallagher (j.gallagher@wsu.edu) to apply for your certificate to OSPI.
 She'll communicate with each of you directly.
 Nate and Alyssa will have additional paperwork and communication with Jennifer for their Masters Degree.